 He was a young man filled with that pioneer spirit, determined to make his way in a new country.
 Jobs were scarce; wages were small.
 He went to work with the construction gangs on the railroads, for $1.00 per day.
 On November 25th, 1871 he married Elizabeth Bevridge in Newbury, Ontario.
 They had a family of eight; four sons and four daughters: Robert was born September, 1872.

 From Ontario Mr. and Mrs. Collishaw came to New Westminster, where they resided for a short time.
 Mr. Collishaw's first job in British Columbia was working with a construction gang.

 "You will all be murdered."
-That's what William Henry Collisaw was told when he took his wife and children with him to the Queen Charlotte Islands almost 100 years ago to preach the gospel.
-But they weren't, and when Collisaw died in 1922 he had given nearly half a century to his Christian mission.
+That's what William Henry Collishaw was told when he took his wife and children with him to the Queen Charlotte Islands almost 100 years ago to preach the gospel.
+But they weren't, and when Collishaw died in 1922 he had given nearly half a century to his Christian mission.
 It was in England in 1872 when he read a newspaper advertisement placed by the Church Missionary Society that he decided, as a good Anglican, to become a missionary.
 He went to missionary college and at the prompting of his instructors, he married a deaconess and they left for this untamed land in 1873.
-They stayed twenty days in Victoria before departing for Metlakahtla on November 1, where Willian Duncan was instructing 450 Indians in the ways of the Lord.
+They stayed twenty days in Victoria before departing for Metlakahtla on November 1, where William Duncan was instructing 450 Indians in the ways of the Lord.